cedws/discord-delete/README.md

 # discord-delete
 A tool for deleting Discord message history.

-Be warned that **using this tool could result in the termination of your account**, though I've never had this happen even after extensive usage (see [self-bots](https://support.discordapp.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-)).
-The tool tries to interact with Discord's API efficiently to reduce the chance of this happening.
+>:warning: **Any tool for deleting messages, including this one, could result in the termination of your account** (see [self-bots](https://support.discordapp.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-)).
+>Discord appears to have recently started cracking down on self-bots.

 ## Features
 - Fast and efficient deletions